MFserver/Xmonad-config/README.md

     Pulseaudio
     scrot (screenshots)
-    Kate (text editor for code files and such)
+    Kate (text editor for code files and such) ttf-openlogos (To get the Arch linux symbol in Conky)

 Some other applications have support in my config but are by no means required to run it.
 Like, for example, League of Legends.